AndrewPrifer/react-promptify/README.md

 **Props**

-- `children({children, open})`: A render function that takes children and open prop and returns a modal element.
+- `children({children, open, cancel})`: A render function that takes children and open prop and returns a modal element.
   - `children: ReactNode`: The prompt contents to render.
-  - `open`: A boolean indicating whether the modal should be open or closed.
+  - `open: boolean`: A boolean indicating whether the modal should be open or closed.
+  - `cancel: () => void`: A function that closes the modal and resolves the promise with `null`.

 **Returns**